Emmanuelle Guyon, the mirror of your emotions

 Personalized

-Liekki, fire and lightning pendant in sterling silver and bumblebee jasper
+Liekki, Sami fire pendant in silver and bumblebee jasper

 Sold